sacjs/admin/default_itinerary.md

 ###### 8:30 - Meetup Ends

-* Closing remarks (next meetup date, topic, thank sponsors, etc.)
+* Closing remarks

+  Announce next meetup date, topic, thank sponsors, etc.

+* Module of the Month

+  I think it would be cool to highlight a neat module that we find useful or unique.
+Some great sources of ideas include DailyJS.

+  Not only does this expose attendees to cool modules, but it can also highlight the existence of NPM/Bower and the power of open source to our beginner attendees.

 * Community cross-promotion (Angular, Famous, GDG, etc.)